zkonduit/ezkl-docs/Products.md

 EZKL is a system for verifiable AI and analytics.
 The system includes two core products: the ezkl library and lilith orchestrator.
 ## EZKL

 The ezkl library is free and open to install and run locally, designed for individuals and teams who want to explore compatibility or developer experience.
 It can be used in Python, JavaScript, and Rust programs.
-Note however that past version X.X.X, `ezkl` is not open for commercial usages without proper licensing.
+Note however that past version X.X.X, `ezkl` is not open for commercial usage without proper licensing.

 ## Lilith